AnDyC420/soundboard/README.md

 2. **Install the ESP32-audioI2S library** by Schreibfaul1:
    - In Arduino IDE: Sketch → Include Library → Manage Libraries
    - Search for "ESP32-audioI2S" and install it
+   - or manually add it via zip from https://github.com/schreibfaul1/ESP32-audioI2S

 3. **Prepare your SD card:**
    - Format as FAT32